rdbreak/rhcsa8env/README.md

 ## Windows
 - [Latest Version of Vagrant](https://www.vagrantup.com/downloads.html)
-    - Vagrant Plugin - `vagrant plugin install vagrant-guest-ansible`
+    - Vagrant Plugin - `vagrant plugin install vagrant-guest_ansible`
 - [Latest Version of Virtualbox and Virtual Box Extension Pack](https://www.virtualbox.org/wiki/Downloads)

 ##### Once the above software is installed.
 Do the following if you're running the environment on Windows: